cassidoo/blahg/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/eab04209-5f7f-41ed-a8dd-c45a9ebb1834/deploy-status)](https://app.netlify.com/sites/blahg/deploys)

 Hello, welcome.
 This is a blog, or digital garden, or whatever.
-It's built with Astro!
+It's built with Astro, and uses TinaCMS to edit the content!

 ## See the blahg